-Requisite: ARHA 102 or 111, or consent of the instructor.
-Limited to 12 students.
+Limited to 10 students.
 Fall semester.
-Senior Resident Artist Garand.2017-18: Offered in Fall 2017
+Instructor TBD.
+Spring semester.
+Senior Resident Artist Garand.2022-23: Offered in Fall 2022, Spring 2023

 An introduction to the fundamentals of the pictorial organization of painting.
-Form, space, color and pattern, abstracted from nature, are explored through the discipline of drawing by means of paint manipulation.
+Form, space, color, and pattern, abstracted from nature, are explored through the discipline of drawing by means of paint manipulation.
 Slide lectures, demonstrations, individual and group critiques are regular components of the studio sessions.
 Two three-hour meetings per week.

+Fall semester.
 Requisite: ARHA 102 or 111 or consent of the instructor.
-Limited to 18 students.
-Fall semester.
-Senior Resident Artist Gloman.2017-18: Offered in Fall 2017
+Limited to 12 students.
+Senior Resident Artist Gloman.2022-23: Offered in Fall 2022

 An introduction to black-and-white still photography.
 The basic elements of photographic technique will be taught as a means to explore both general pictorial structure and photography’s own unique visual language.
 Emphasis will be centered less on technical concerns and more on investigating how images can become vessels for both ideas and deeply human emotions.
 Weekly assignments, weekly critiques, readings, and slide lectures about the work of artist-photographers, one short paper, and a final portfolio involving an independent project of choice.
 Two three-hour meetings per week.